ShinyKiwis/notes/web/js-journey/theory/02-primitive-types/number-in-js.md

 >Why do we have 1023 for the exponent ?

-In case you are student from Bach Khoa university and attended the class of Mr.Phung in PPL, you know that with n-bias for exponent we will have the formula as follow:
+In case you are student from Bach Khoa university and attended the class of Dr.Phung in PPL, you know that with n-bias for exponent we will have the formula as follow:
 <center>

 $2^{n-1}-1$